tanzquotient/etds-website/README.md

 Note that this injection means that any `<script>` contained in the HTML snippets will be re-run as the user navigates around the app!
 So in order to avoid re-definitions, global variables/functions should be placed directly in `index.html`.

+## Copyright

+Copyright © 2025 Remy Kabel, Thore Göbel, Burkhard Ringlein, ETDS community.
+All rights reserved.

+If you want to use this website as template (esp. if you want to host an ETDS :) ), please contact us.